Analysis of a Reaction-Diffusion SIR Epidemic Model with Noncompliant Behavior: Simulation Discussion

 In this final section, we simulate our model using MATLAB, discuss results with emphasis on how the behavior of our model differs from that of vanilla SIR-type models.
 We note that the theorems above address the cases where either (1) the population is almost entirely noncompliant, wherein the effective reproductive ratio of the disease is closer to $\R_0^*$, or (2) the population remains almost entirely compliant, wherein the effective reproductive ratio of the disease is closer to the smaller value $\R_0$.
 However, over the course of the epidemic, the effective reproductive ratio will be changing: it should be some sort of weighted average of $\R_0$ and $\R_0^*$, depending on the portion of the population which is noncompliant.
 These effects are very difficult to capture analytically because they depend on the intermediate-time dynamics of the model.
 However, we can demonstrate the effects through simulation.

 To simulate the model, we use a semi-implicit finite difference scheme, wherein the diffusion is resolved implicitly, but the nonlinear terms are resolved explicitly.
 We perform simulations in several parameter regimes to demonstrate different features of the model.
 For simplicity, we use a square domain $\Omega = (-5,5)^2$ for all simulations.
-In all cases, we set the natural birthrate to be constant $b(x) = b$, and all diffusion coefficients to be equal (we denote the mutual value $d$).
+In all cases, we set the natural birthrate to be constant $b(x) = b$.
+In figures \ref{fig:1}-\ref{fig:6}, all diffusion coefficients to be equal (we denote the mutual value $d$); we experiment with the varying the diffusion coefficient for the infectious populations in figures \ref{fig:7} and \ref{fig:8}.
 The parameters corresponding to the simulation which produced each of the below figures are listed in table \ref{tab:params}.
 The other key pieces of data are the initial conditions.
-Figures 1-2 correspond to the same simulation, and have a unique initial condition, whereas each of figures 3-6 correspond to different simulations, but each of figures 3-6 have the same initial condition.
+Figures \ref{fig:1}-\ref{fig:2} correspond to the same simulation, and have a unique initial condition, whereas each of figures \ref{fig:3}-\ref{fig:6} correspond to different simulations, but each of figures \ref{fig:3}-\ref{fig:6} have the same initial condition.
 We specify these below as well.
 In all cases, we choose $R_0 = R_0^* = 0$ so that initially, there is no recovered population.
 Additionally, we only specify $S_0$ and $I_0$ and then set $S_0^* = S_0/20$ and $I_0^* = I_0/20$.
 In doing so, we are assuming that initially, roughly $5\%$ of the population is noncompliant.
 We emphasize that all of these parameter values and initial conditions are synthetic and were chosen simply to demonstrate the behavior of the model in different regimes.